dustinpfister/blog_posts/_posts/js-add-element.md

 So now that we have a very basic idea of what this is all about otu of the way I can now move on to other ways of adding elements to an html document.

-### 1.2 - createElement methods for adding elements
+### 1.2 - The createElement, and append child methods for adding elements

 The alternative to using innerhtml as a way to create elements is to use the document.createElement method along with something like appendChild, and createTextNode.
 This is generally the preferred way to create and add new elements into an html document because it allows for access to element object reference right away.
 In addition I can set all kinds of properties to the created element before appending it the the html, or I can even not append it at all if I find that I do not want to for whatever the reason.